MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/GWcnZFMPcnE" frameborder="0" allowfullscreen></iframe>

 In addition, **Microsoft Ignite 2017** has many sessions for Azure Information Protection that are available on demand.
-For a summary of announcements, see [What’s new in Azure Information Protection @ Ignite 2017](https://blogs.technet.microsoft.com/enterprisemobility/2017/09/27/whats-new-in-azure-information-protection-ignite-2017/).
-You can [search and find](https://myignite.microsoft.com/videos?q=%2522azure%2520information%2520protection%2522)  sessions that are tagged for Azure Information Protection on the Ignite website.
-However, we recommend you start with the following sessions:
+For a summary of announcements that were made at this conference, see [What’s new in Azure Information Protection @ Ignite 2017](https://blogs.technet.microsoft.com/enterprisemobility/2017/09/27/whats-new-in-azure-information-protection-ignite-2017/).

+You can [search and find](https://myignite.microsoft.com/videos?q=%2522azure%2520information%2520protection%2522) the sessions that are tagged for Azure Information Protection on the Ignite website.
+However, we recommend that you start with the following sessions:

 - [Protecting complete data lifecycle using Microsoft information protection capabilities](https://myignite.microsoft.com/videos/55397)